theupdateframework/taps/tap8.md

 # Copyright

-This document has been placed in the public domain
+This document has been placed in the public domain.